efabless/caravel_mpw-one/docs/source/quick-start.rst

 Placement macro
 ^^^^^^^^^^^^^^^

 If your design is different in size to the example you should adjust the position, where your module will be placed inside the wrapper.
-This can be done in ``user_project_wrapper/interactive.tcl``:
+This can be done in ``user_project_wrapper/macro.cfg``:

 .. code-block:: tcl

-   add_macro_placement mprj 850 1100 N
+   mprj 850 1100 N

 In this case 850/1100 specify the X/Y position of the macro.
 The size of the wrapper can be found in ``user_project_wrapper/config.tcl``, with that and the size of your design you can figure out, where you need to place your design.